swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

 * Shifts and other bitwise operations were moved from `FixedWidthInteger` to `BinaryInteger`.

-  Left shift operation on an unbounded integer should infinitely extend the number, and never drop set bits when they reach the leftmost position in the underlying representation.
+  Left shift operation on an unbounded integer should infinitely extend the number, and never drop set bits when they reach the most significant position in the underlying representation.

 * `BitwiseOperations` protocol was deprecated.